top of page

 5. Use an incentive program

 If your child is fussy at mealtime and just isn’t interested in eating, consider an incentive program.
 A reward system, like one you might have used when potty training, can work wonders when it comes to encouraging kids to try new foods.
+For older kids, calling it a 'tasting tracker' is a good way to go.
+Supporting your child in healthy eating while they also learn about new foods is a win-win!

+Depending upon your child's age and level of understanding, you can attach each sticker reward to a 'bigger' reward.
 For example, for each sticker earned, your child might get an extra story at bedtime or 10 more minutes on the iPad.
-To keep the momentum going, you can then go for a few days or a week of getting a sticker to then translate into a bigger prize like watching a special movie, choosing from the dollar store prize box, or whatever reasonable reward appeals to your child.
+To keep the momentum going, you can then go for a few days or a week of them earning stickers to translate into a bigger prize like watching a special movie, choosing from the dollar store prize box, or whatever reasonable reward appeals to your child.

 6. Keep Trying